django-commons/django-typer/doc/source/index.rst

 .. note::

-    This documentation shows all examples using both the function orientied Typer-style interface and the class based Django-style interface using tabs.
-Each interface is equivalent so the choice of which to use is a matter of preference.
+    This documentation shows all examples using both the function oriented Typer-style interface and the class based Django-style interface in separate tabs.
+Each interface is functionally equivalent so the choice of which to use is a matter of preference and familiarity.
+All django-typer commands are instances of :class:`~django_typer.TyperCommand`, including commands defined in the Typer-style interface. **This means you may always specify a self argument to receive the instance of the command in your functions.**

 :big:`Basic Example`